 Training & Development

 Setting a foundation from the start of a relationship with new board members is key.
 Many boards work with Executive Directors to adopt a board contract (see checklist) that outlines expectations of board members and the organization.
 We also encourage an onboarding process that includes learning about the organization through trainings, tours and a formal board orientation.
+(If you don’t have a training or need a refresher, we highly recommend BoardBuild’s online trainings.)
 Many nonprofits also have a board manual or online board portal (see checklist) to help board members understand the organization and find necessary paperwork all in one place.

 Due to remote board meetings over the past two years, many board members did not get the best training and development.
-As a result, board members are less educated about the mission, which threatens their ability to be an ambassador for the cause.
-Consider hitting the restart button and adding newer board members to an in-person orientation this year or supplementing each board meeting with mini-trainings to reinforce efforts.
+As a result, board members are less educated about the mission, which threatens their ability to be ambassadors for the cause.
+Consider hitting the restart button and inviting newer board members to an in-person orientation this year or supplementing each board meeting with mini-trainings to reinforce efforts.

 As we often quip during our board trainings, great board members are great, not because of what they do during board meetings, but by what they do between board meetings.
 This greatness can be spurred by meaningful board engagement opportunities.
 This not only includes productive board meetings, but also annual retreats to connect board members to one another and board experiences (see template) that bond board members to the mission.
 We also conclude every retreat with a one-year action plan that includes key agreements created in the meeting, so next steps are clear.